pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 To make the PR easier to understand and get merged faster, it should focus on one thing.

-For example, a bugfix should be in a separated PR, a refactoring should be in a separate PR.
+For example, a bug fix should be in one PR and a refactoring in another.
 No matter how small it is, like updating the package version, or even one line changes to fix a typo, the change does exactly one thing and gets it right.

 ### Principles of the code review